saucelabs/sauce-docs/docs/dev/error-messages.md

 *   Make sure you have internet connectivity.
 *   Make sure your script includes `driver.quit()` or `browser.stop()` to conclude the test.
-*   If your test needs more than 90 seconds to send a new command to the browser, use the `idleTimeout` desired capability to modify Sauce's wait time for further commands.
-You can find out more about this desired capability in the **Timeouts** section of the [Test Configuration Options](https://wiki.saucelabs.com/display/DOCS/Test+Configuration+Options) topic.
+*   If your test needs more than 90 seconds to send a new command to the browser, use the `idleTimeout` capability to modify Sauce's wait time for further commands.
+You can find out more about this capability in the **Timeouts** section of the [Test Configuration Options](https://wiki.saucelabs.com/display/DOCS/Test+Configuration+Options) topic.

 ## The Connection with Your Virtual Machine was Lost and Your Job Can't Complete